sindhuprasad/sindhuprasad.github.io/_posts/2016-08-05-OOP-concepts.md

 ```

-Notice how I have not exposed height and base fields of Triangle through getters and setters.
+I have not exposed height and base fields of Triangle through getters and setters.
 Because, the code that uses the above triangle object needs the height and base fields only to calculate the area.
 That behavior can easily be provided by the triangle class itself through the area method.
 This is encapsulation.

 **Polymorphism:**

 Polymorphism is ability to take many forms.
 When different methods of a class have same name but different signatures, its compile time polymorphism.
 Another flavor is the runtime polymorphism.
-Here is an example to demonstrate run-time polymorphism,
+Here is an example to demonstrate runtime polymorphism,

 ```Java
 class Person {